* This is the Consumer Version. *

-In skin-picking disorder, people repeatedly pick at their skin, damaging it.
+In skin-picking disorder (excoriation disorder), people repeatedly pick at their skin, damaging it.

 Skin-picking disorder is a type of obsessive-compulsive and related disorder (see Obsessive-Compulsive Disorder (OCD)).
 People with the disorder compulsively pick at or scratch their skin.
 They do not do it to remove a spot that they think is unattractive (as people with body dysmorphic disorder do—see Body Dysmorphic Disorder).
 Some people pick at healthy skin.
 Others pick at calluses, pimples, or scabs.

 Skin picking often begins during adolescence, although it may begin at other ages.
 About 1 to 2% of people have the disorder.
 About 75% of them are female.

 The methods and areas people pick at vary from person to person.
 Some people have many sores or scarred areas.
 Others people have only a few scars or sores.
 The areas people pick at may change over time.

 Some people pick at their skin somewhat automatically, without thinking about it.
 Others are more conscious of the activity.

 People do not pick at their skin because they are concerned about their appearance.
 However, they may feel tense or anxious just before they do it, and skin picking may relieve that feeling.
 Afterward, they often feel gratified.

 Many activities (rituals) may accompany skin picking.
 People may painstakingly search for a particular kind of scab to pick at.
 They may pull the scab off in a particular way—for example, using their fingers or an implement.
 They may bite or swallow the scab once it is pulled off.
 Most affected people also repeatedly pull out their hair, bite their nails, chew their cheek, or do other repetitive body-focused activities.
 Some people pick at the skin of others.